The Gem Project : Our Story –

 Amanda Ebokosia began to research on how issues like this affected young people.
 After her findings, she initiated a series of educational programs that compelled her peers, youth and young adults, to take action through leadership and community organizing the following year.

-Since its inception, the Gem Project has held over 30+ programs and has directly educated 900+ persons, who have also attended their programs and events.
-Through partnerships, program distributions, and hosting at Colleges, Universities and Secondary schools, the Gem Project has affected thousands of lives.
+Since its inception, the Gem Project has directly educated 2000+ persons, who have also attended their programs and events.

 The Gem Project is an organization designed to challenge the way we educate our youth.
 Its motto says it all, “We Captivate to Educate.”
 We have a vision that all youth can take action through social movements, learn from each other, and become great leaders who will be on the forefront of social change within their communities.